lbraun6/Behavioral_Data_Pipeline/README.md

 Instructions for use:
 1. Download data_import.py, parameter_calculation.py, data_compilation.py, and "Sample Behavior Files" folder
 2. Ensure that you have the proper packages installed.
-Running this script requires the following Python packages:
+Running this script requires the following Python packages -pandas
--pandas
 -matplotlib
 -numpy